Gomez-Jose/webDevelopmentCourse/README.md

 NOTE: Wireframe is located in this repository.

 I built the website using HTML & CSS and then added Bootstrap where I thought it would improve the project.

+Some basic principles of SEO were covered in the course and included in the project.
+Regarding SCSS, I tried to recycle code as much as I could and made all the partials that I thought were necessary for a small project such as these one.

 Feedback is always appreciated!